UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 npm run dev
 ```
 ### :warning: Note
 It is necessary to set this flag `--legacy-peer-deps` in order to work around mismatches between several libraries I use!
-If ERROR appears then run `npm install` first and then run `--legacy-peer-deps` again.
+If ERROR appears then run `npm install` first and then run `npm install --legacy-peer-deps` again.

 &nbsp;